By Emma Marshall and Nick Warburton

 Lyon’s Roman amphitheatres

-Anyone interested in delving into some Roman history only has to walk five minutes down the road from the basilica to visit two well preserved Roman amphitheatres.
+Anyone interested in delving into some Roman history only has to walk five minutes down the road from the basilica to visit some well preserved Roman ruins.

 In Roman times, this area was home to the city of Lugdunum.
 You can still find remnants of Gaul’s commercial and military capital in the two excavated amphitheatres perched on the hillside.